Find a Good Pumpkin Knife

 - Rust and cooperation resistant

-Next is the Mercer Culinary Genesis Forged Paring Knife with 3.5” blade.
+Meet the Mercer Culinary Genesis Forged Paring Knife with 3.5” blade.
 This knife is a perfect option for those who are looking to add a knife to their collection that can easily handle the demands of carving pumpkins.

 This paring knife is perfect for the job because the short, sharp blade is the perfect size to glide through the pumpkin surface to easily shape perfect designs.
+Also, it’s perfectly maneuverable for cutting some intricate shapes on your Jack-o’-lantern.

 Made from German high carbon forged steel, this blade is guaranteed to resist rust, staining, and discoloration.
 This blade meets high standards when it comes to sharpness, quality, and longevity.